MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 1. The audio engine reads the data from the buffer and processes them.
 It also loads audio effects in the form of audio processing objects (APOs).
 1. The latency of the APOs varies based on the signal processing within the APOs.
 1. Before Windows 10, the latency of the audio engine was equal to ~6 ms for applications that use floating point data and ~0ms for applications that use integer data.
-1. In Windows 10, the latency has been reduced to ~0ms for all applications.
+1. In Windows 10 and later, the latency has been reduced to ~0ms for all applications.

 1. The application is signaled that data is available to be read, as soon as the audio engine finishes with its processing.
     The audio stack also provides the option of exclusive mode.
 In that case, the data bypasses the audio engine and goes directly from the application to the buffer where the driver reads it from.
 However, if an application opens an endpoint in exclusive mode, then there's no other application that can use that endpoint to render or capture audio.